laravel-liberu/documentation/docs/backend/data-import.md

      - `template` - the relative path to the JSON import templates

 #### JSON Template structure:
-- `timeout`, `number`, optional, local overriding configuration for the `enso.dataimport.timeout` option
+- `timeout`, `number`, optional, local overriding configuration for the `liberu.dataimport.timeout` option
 - `queue`, `string`, optional, name of the queue used to run the import on
 - `params`, `array`, optional, array of parameter objects, that can be passed to an importer class
 - `sheets`, `array`, required, array of sheet configuration objects | required